melo601/YoutubeVancet/README.md

 **App not installed :**
-- Free up some free storage space and try again
+- Free up some storage space and try again
 - Uninstall official YouTube Vanced client downloaded from Vanced Manager then reinstall.
 Reason : Mismatch signature.
 - Make sure you have downloaded Universal version of YouTube Vanced/YouTube Music Vanced.